codex-academy/CleanYourCode/steps/refactor_to_using_promises.md

 We've now covered everything you need to know to refactor your database modules to use `Promises`.
 Replace any nested database callbacks with `join` function from `bluebird`.

-A simple wrapper around the MySQL code like this will serve you well:
+A wrapper around the MySQL code like this will serve you well:

 ```javascript
 var QueryBuilder = function(connection){